-SECOND DIGIT

-CODE 7 - RESULT PROCESSING

-32-POINT LINEARIZATION FOR RESULT 0 No Linearization on Result

-- 1 32-point Linearization on Result using Table 1 - 2 32-point Linearization on Result using Table 2.
-See Note 5 3 32-point Linearization on Result using Table 3.
-See Note 5 - 4 32-point Linearization on Result using Table 4.
-See Note 5 - 5 125-point Linearization on Result (Tables 1 to 4 cascaded).
-See Note 5 - 6 32-point Linearization on Result (Tables 1 to 4 selected from the rear of the meter).
+FIRST DIGIT SECOND DIGIT CODE 7 - RESULT PROCESSING RESULT PROCESSING 32-POINT LINEARIZATION FOR RESULT 0 Direct Display of Result 0 No Linearization on Result as per processing per-formed in 2nd or 3rd digit 1 32-point Linearization on Result using Table 1 2 32-point Linearization on Result using Table 2.
+See Note 5 1 Square Root of Result 32-point Linearization on Result using Table 3.
+See Note 5 2 Inverse of Result 32-point Linearization on Result using Table 4.
+See Note 5 125-point Linearization on Result (Tables 1 to 4 cascaded).
+See Note 5 32-point Linearization on Result (Tables 1 to 4 selected from the rear of the meter).
 The selected table is not available if CH2, CH3, or CH4 is operating in the analog mode.
 CH1 must be set to Voltage, Current in Code 2 [X0X].
 See Note 5